spotinst/help/src/docs/elastigroup/features-azure/shutdown-script-in-elastigroup-for-azure.md

 <img src="/elastigroup/_media/azure-shutdown-script-03.png" />

-2. At the bottom of the Compute tab, click Next, and then click Update in the Review tab.
+2. Click Next, and then click Update in the Review tab.

 ## Usage Notes

-- Spot agent uses pip (Python 2.x and 3.x Package Manager).
-- Shutdown scripts must start with the #! characters and the path to the interpreter you want to read the script (e.g. /bin/bash)
+- Shutdown scripts must start with the #! characters and the path to the interpreter you want to read the script (e.g. /bin/bash).
 - Shutdown scripts are executed as the root user, sudo is not required in the script.
 Remember that any files you create will be owned by root.
 For non-root permissions to files, modify permissions accordingly.
-- The shutdown script does not run interactively, and you cannot include commands that require user feedback (such as rm without the -f flag).
+- The shutdown script does not run interactively.
+You cannot include commands that require user feedback (such as rm without the -f flag).

-> **Tip**: It is recommended to define at least 120 seconds as the Draining Timeout under Elastigroup -> Edit -> General -> Advanced.
+> **Tip**: It is recommended to define at least 120 seconds as the draining timeout to give the shutdown script enough time to run properly.

 ## What’s Next?